 A notable figure in the world of design, Dieter Rams is a German industrial designer who has had a significant impact on the field.
 During his time as the chief designer at Braun, Rams was responsible for creating a variety of products that are widely recognized for their elegant, functional, and simplistic designs.
 However, as the 1970s approached, Rams began to express concern about the chaotic state of the world around him, which he described as an "impenetrable confusion of forms, colours, and noises."

 This realization prompted him to question whether his own designs were contributing to this confusion, and led him to develop his ten principles for good design.

 The possibilities for innovation are not, by any means, exhausted.
 Technological development is always offering new opportunities for innovative design.
 But innovative design always develops in tandem with innovative technology, and can never be an end in itself.

-This means that there is simply no excuse to not innovate.
+The takeaway: This means that there is simply no excuse to not innovate.
 As digital and product designers, we have constant access to developing technology.
-We need to use that technology to solve real-world problems, not just create gadgetry.
+We mus use that technology to solve real-world problems, not just create gadgetry.

 A product is bought to be used.
 It has to satisfy certain criteria, not only functional, but also psychological and aesthetic.
 Good design emphasizes the usefulness of a product whilst disregarding anything that could possibly detract from it.

 A product should have a function, and a specific function.
 And that function includes objective and subjective outcomes (such as aesthetic and psychological satisfaction.)
 Anything that doesn’t directly or indirectly aid a user in attaining their goals through that functionality should be eliminated.

 The aesthetic quality of a product is integral to its usefulness because products we use every day affect our person and our well-being.
 But only well-executed objects can be beautiful.